sttts/ij-go-symbol-completion/README.md

 ## Motivation

-This extension was born out of a common frustration among Go developers transitioning from JetBrains products to VS Code:
+This extension was born out of a common frustration among Go developers transitioning from other popular IDEs to VS Code:

 ![Twitter motivation](contrib/tweet.png)

 The built-in Go extension for VS Code requires you to type the full package name before offering completions.
-With this extension, you can type just the symbol name (like in IntelliJ/GoLand) and get full completions with automatic imports.
+With this extension, you can type just the symbol name (like in other popular IDEs) and get full completions with automatic imports.

 ## Features

-- **IntelliJ-style completions**: Type any symbol name without package prefix to get completions
+- **Smart IDE-style completions**: Type any symbol name without package prefix to get completions
 - **Package prefixed completions**: Also supports traditional `package.Symbol` style completions
 - **Automatic imports**: Automatically adds imports when you select a completion
 - **Background indexing**: Indexes workspace and dependency packages for fast completions